ammarhakim/gkyl-doc/source/postgkyl/commands/ev.rst

 Examples of specific ``ev`` operations
 --------------------------------------

-In this section we provide examples of some ``ev`` operations that are less trivial or intuitive.
+In this section, we provide examples of some ``ev`` operations that are less trivial or intuitive.

 grad
 ^^^^

-This operation differentiates a along a direction given by the second operand.
+This operation differentiates along a direction given by the second operand.
 So, for example, given the data from an :doc:`ion sound wave gyrokinetic simulation<../input/gk-ionSound-1x2v-p1>` we can plot the initial electrostatic potential with